-- councils including authorities, other stakeholders, and public organizations for management planning of certain protected areas, - catchment partnerships which ensure effective stakeholder involvement when implementing river basin management plans, - County Administrative Boards offering farm-advisory services and arranging conferences and courses directed to farmers, landowners, local authorities, etc. - the Rural development program 2007-2013 provided an arrangement to support the funds for measures with information, advice, and education.
-An evaluation of this arrangement showed very good results and participants were positive to the advice given.
-Similar arrangements have also been available for the period 2014-2020. - The Forest Agency offer advisory services on how to manage biodiversity and cultural heritage in voluntary set-aside forests and in the wider green infrastructure. - national authorities responsible for fisheries management in marine protected areas ensure early involvement of relevant stakeholders, - authorities responsible for marine spatial planning involve relevant stakeholders in producing plans in an early stage to ensure that both green infrastructure and Natura 2000 network is considered in the planning.
+- councils including authorities, other stakeholders, and public organizations for management planning of certain protected areas, - catchment partnerships which ensure effective stakeholder involvement when implementing river basin management plans, - County Administrative Boards offering farm-advisory services, information material and arranging conferences and courses directed to farmers, landowners, local authorities, etc. - The Forest Agency offer advisory services on how to manage biodiversity and cultural heritage in voluntary set-aside forests and in the wider green infrastructure. - national authorities responsible for fisheries management in marine protected areas ensure early involvement of relevant stakeholders, - authorities responsible for marine spatial planning involve relevant stakeholders in producing plans in an early stage to ensure that both green infrastructure and Natura 2000 network is considered in the planning.